ARPA-SIMC/moncic-ci/README.md

 * Almalinux: 8 and 9
 * Centos: 7
-* Debian: jessie to trixie and testing/sid
+* Debian: stretch to trixie and testing/sid
 * Fedora: 32 to 42
 * Rocky: 8 and 9
 * Ubuntu: xenial to plucky